 If you are new to Vancouver, or are newly seeking a spiritual home, we invite you to join us for Sunday worship.
-Our Sunday services—during this phase of the pandemic—are currently available via the Cathedral Livestream at 10:30am for Choral Eucharist, via Zoom for the 5:30pm St. Brigid's Evening Prayer service, and via livestream at 8pm for Compline.
+Our Sunday services take place in person and are available via the Cathedral Livestream at 10:30am for Choral Eucharist, 5:30pm Eucharist with the St. Brigid's congregation and 8pm for Compline.

-Our hope is that you’ll be able to get to know us through the website, and when the Cathedral opens to visitors again, you'll get to know us in person so you’ll have what you need in order to decide whether the Cathedral offers a community where you can plant roots.
+Our hope is that you’ll be able to get to know us through the website, and when you feel comfortable, you'll get to know us in person so you’ll have what you need in order to decide whether the Cathedral offers a community where you can plant roots.

 You’re invited to get to know us in a way that makes the most sense to you.

 This is a quiet, reflective service which uses the language of the Book of Common Prayer.
 This service embraces the silence, beauty and mystery of this stream of the Anglican tradition.
 People attending this service are often searching for a short, contemplative start to their Sunday.
 (45 minutes) This service is currently on hiatus.

 The Cathedral’s Choral Eucharist, using the Book of Alternative Services, is festive and intergenerational.
 This is a service filled with music, anchored by the Cathedral Choir, and a variety of musical guests or guest preachers.
 This congregation varies from the very young to those in their 90s, with everyone in between.
 (75 minutes) This service is currently available via livestream at thecathedral.ca/live